redhat-openstack/website/source/uncategorized/helium-opendaylight-juno-openstack.html.md

 ## Introduction

 This page describes how to setup a two node OpenStack setup using ml2 to integrate with Helium-SR1 and Helium OpenDaylight and Juno OpenStack.
+The setup guide for Hydrogen OpenDaylight and Icehouse Openstack can be found [OpenDaylight_integration](OpenDaylight_integration).

 The topology: